bitml-lang/bitml-doc/source/installation.rst

 To write a BitML contract, open the DrRacket IDE and put at the beginning of your file :code:`lang #bitml`.

+For an overview of the capabilities of the toolchain, watch or video `demonstration <https://www.youtube.com/watch?v=bxx3bM5Pm6c>`_.
 To learn more about the BitML toolchain, take a look at the :code:`examples` folder in the repository, or read :ref:`BitML in a nuthsell`.